Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

-In other words, $P(r(w)\in \AS)$ is the probability of guessing an element of $\AS$ by trying the guess $g=r(w)$ produced by the application of $r$ over $w$.\\ Furthermore, such a probability can be seen as an unnormalized version of the password distribution, creating a direct link to probabilistic password models~\cite{FLA, MM} (more details are given in Appendix~\ref{app:prob_affinity}).
-However, here, the password distribution is defined over the factorized domain $\RS\times \WS$ rather than directly over the key-space.\\ This factorized form offers us practical advantages over the classic formulation.
+where $\mathbb{X}$ is the key-space.
+However, this password distribution is defined over the factorized domain $\RS\times \WS$ rather than directly over the key-space.
+This factorized form offers us practical advantages over the classic formulation.
 More in detail, by choosing and fixing a specific rule-space $\RS$ (\ie a rules-set), we can reshape the compatibility function as:

 This version of the compatibility function takes as input a \dw~and outputs a compatibility value for each rule in the chosen rule-set with\textbf{ a single inference}.
 This form is concretely more computational convenient and will be used to model the neural approximation of the compatibility function.